smallwat3r/rpi-gardener/README.md

     screen -d -m make server

-You can use `screen -ls` to list the active screen session, and re-attach to any session using `session -r <id>`, allowing you to tail logs, or kill sessions.
+You can use `screen -ls` to list the active screen sessions, and re-attach to any session using `session -r <id>`, allowing you to tail logs, or kill sessions.